skai111/db48x/doc/0-Overview.md

   normal operations.
 In the less frequent case where you do not want evaluation, you need to use `RCL` like for global variables.

+* Lists do not evaluate as programs by default, like on the HP28, but unlike on the HP48 and later HP models.
+This can be controlled using the `ListEvaluation` setting.
+Note that a list can be converted to a program using the `Cycle` command, which makes it easy to build programs from lists.

 * The `case` statement can contain `when` clauses as a shortcut for the frequent combination of duplicating the value and testing against a reference.
 For example, `case dup "A" = then "Alpha" end` can be replaced with `case "A" when